Surfing-Chef/Bourbon/README.md

 #### 3.2 Culinaria :: Links
 CULINARIA section:  the fixed background was jumpy because of a bug in IE and Edge.
 Removing the top background image that only added a transparent gradient resolved the issue.

+>Adding apifier data feed:

+1. Load json history and then
+2. use the link to load the data.

 #### 3.3 Coding :: Bookmarks

 #### 3.4 Blog :: Recent Posts